WBOR-91-1-FM/wbor-archiver/README.md

 # wbor-archiver

-24/7 logger that makes recordings of a broadcast on `n`-minute intervals.
+24/7 audio logger that makes recordings of a broadcast on `n`-minute intervals.
 Each recording is named according to the time it began capturing (e.g., `WBOR-2025-02-14T00:35:01Z.mp3` - all in ISO 8601 UTC format).
-Gapless playback is possible such that two recordings can be concatenated and there be no discernable "change-over", allowing for the creation of arbitrarily long recordings.
+Gapless playback is possible such that two recordings can be concatenated with no discernable "change-over", allowing for the creation of arbitrarily-length recordings.

 ## System Architecture

 Dedicated containers for each service.
-Written in Docker but compatible with Podman.
+Compatible with both Docker and Podman (what we use).

-* Recording service (Python, FFmpeg).
-Handles audio segment acquisition, dropping files into a specified archive directory.
+* **Recording service (Python, FFmpeg):** Audio acquisition and segmenting.
+Files are named dynamically indicating timestamp covered.
+After a segment is done writing, it drops the file into a specified archive directory.
-* Archive watchdog (Python).
-After the recording service finishes writing to a segment, the watchdog organizes the file into the appropriate subdirectory.
-The watchdog then informs the backend that a new segment is ready.
+* **Archive watchdog (Python):** Organizes files into the appropriate subdirectory.
+Informs the backend that a new segment is ready for indexing.
-* Backend & API (Python, FastAPI, FFmpeg) to serve final recordings.
-Admin endpoints are available to un-publish segments as needed.
-Depending on the request, concatenate segments to produce a single, gapless recording.
+* **Backend & API (Python, FastAPI, FFmpeg):** Serves recordings.
+Admin endpoints available to un-publish segments as needed.
+Depending on the request, will concatenate segments to produce a single, gapless recording.
+* **Database (Postgres)**: Store segment index and metadata info.
-* Web interface (JavaScript, React).
-Primary means of downloading from the archive.
-A time-based availability heatmap will be available to show, at a glance, where gaps in the archive exist.
+* **Web interface (JavaScript, React):** User interface.
+A time-based availability heatmap is available to show, at a glance, where gaps in the archive exist.

 ## TO-DO

 ### Development Tasks

 * [ ] Makefile
-* [x] Implement continuous recording logic using `ffmpeg`
-* [ ] Set up FastAPI container for serving recordings
-* [ ] Implement endpoints for:
+* [ ] Endpoints:
   * [ ] Listing recordings with metadata
   * [ ] Downloading recordings
   * [ ] Admin-only endpoints to "delete" (hide) specific recordings
-* [ ] Add logging for download statistics and API activity
+* [ ] Logging for download statistics and API activity
 * [ ] Secure admin API endpoints (simple key-based auth or IP whitelisting)
 * [ ] Initialize React project optimized for mobile
 * [ ] Build basic navigation UI: